 Hallgrímskirkja is Iceland from every angle

 Visitors may look at Hallgrímskirkja’s architecture and think “modernism” or “brutalism” or “that doesn’t look like a church”.
-We think “Iceland”!
-Designed by Iceland’s state architect Guðjón Samuelsson in 1937, Hallgrímskirkja’s rising columns forming the exterior and main tower were inspired by Iceland’s landscape, from our jagged glaciers to basalt mountain formations to thunderous waterfalls.
+Designed by Iceland’s state architect Guðjón Samuelsson in 1937, Hallgrímskirkja’s rising columns forming the exterior and tower were inspired by Iceland’s landscape.
+From our jagged glaciers to basalt mountain formations to thunderous waterfalls.
 And the white?
-Why snow of course, and rushing waters.
+Why, snow, of course, and rushing waters.

-From the outside, you can see how the church represents Iceland’s landscape.
+You can see how the church represents Iceland’s landscape from the outside.
 Then, inside, you can travel up to the bell tower for incredible views of the actual landscape.
-At over 20 stories high, you can see 360° panoramas all across Reykjavik, to the mountains and around to the ocean.
+At over 20 stories high, you can see 360° panoramas across Reykjavik, to the mountains and the ocean.
 And for a full range of sensations, it gets pretty windy up there on most days!

 Truly a people’s church

 While the government did fund some of the construction, around 60% came from the parish and private gifts, including furniture and artworks.
 This included raising money from the 25-tonne organ built by Johannes Klais in Bonn.
-Parishioners and benefactors could “buy” one of the 2,275 pipes to help support the construction (that is a whole other level of “organ donation”!).
+Parishioners and benefactors could “buy” one of the 2,275 pipes to help support the construction (that is a whole other level of being an “organ donor”!).

-That figure is Leifur Eiríksson (or Leif Erikson).
+The statue outside Hallgrímskirkja Church is of Leifur Eiríksson (or Leif Erikson).
 We also call him Leif the Lucky because he saved some castaways during one of his voyages.
 Or it could be because he convinced so many people to leave Iceland for Greenland, which really wasn’t that green!
-He also very likely sailed all the way to Newfoundland in North America (he called it Vineland).
+He also very likely sailed to Newfoundland in North America (he called it Vineland).

 Some practical info about Hallgrímskirkja